• Skip to primary navigation

 • Twitter

-• ×
+• ร—

-Where Is My Spoon > Main Dish > Chicken and Turkey
+Where Is My Spoon > Recipes > Chicken and Turkey > Chicken Breast

-Chicken in Orange Sauce
+Orange Sauce for Chicken

 Jump to Recipe

 An elegant orange sauce for chicken recipe.
-Pan fried chicken breast in a velvety sauce made with fresh orange juice.
+Pan-fried chicken breast in a velvety sauce made with fresh orange juice.

-Make this beautiful orange sauce for chicken recipe for a quick, healthy and delicious dinner!
+Make this beautiful orange sauce for chicken recipe for a quick, healthy, and delicious dinner!

 I have a problem with this orange series: I've cooked 11 different recipes, sweet and savory, and I loved each one of them.

-And that is a problem, because I have a really hard time now in choosing those recipes that I will share with you.
+And that is a problem because I have a really hard time now choosing those recipes that I will share with you.
 There are only 4 posting days left this month, so I really have to decide what to post now and what to leave for some other future occasion.

 • Whenever I need the zest of oranges or lemons, I prefer to buy organic produce.
-However, either organic or not make sure to properly wash and dry the citrus fruit before zesting it.
+However, either organic or not, make sure to properly wash and dry the citrus fruit before zesting it.

-• The cognac adds a special flavor to the chicken in orange sauce.
+• Cognac: The cognac adds a special flavor to the chicken in orange sauce.
 However, if you don't have or do not like to add alcohol to food, you can leave it out.

-• I used unsalted butter.
+• Butter: I used unsalted butter.

-orange sauce for chicken recipe
+How to make orange sauce for chicken?

 2. Caramelize the icing sugar in a small saucepan.